 Initially, Astalon forces you to pick which of the three characters you want to use at campfires that double as save points.
 You’ll need to use specific characters to progress.
 Algus can activate specific switches, only Arias can cut away overgrowth, and you’ll need Kyuli to reach taller ledges.
 There are actually two more characters in the game, but you might not even find them before seeing the credits.
 They have additional abilities that you’ll need to fully investigate the tower.

 Later on, you’ll find a relic that lets you swap between members on the fly, which you’ll need to use increasingly as areas will require abilities to be used in tandem.
-There’s also relics that increase the effectiveness of each character, whether it be pure combat or granting them the skills to interact with different objects.
+There are also relics that increase the effectiveness of each character, whether it be pure combat or granting them the skills to interact with different objects.
 The problem is that it’s easy to get yourself into a position where you can’t find characters or abilities until much later.
 Astalon locks doors with keys and there are many doors for them to open.
 If you use a key on one door, you might not find one for a while.
 For new players, finding characters and relics will come down to the luck of choosing the right doors to open at the right times.

 I didn’t even find the second new character until I had nearly finished exploring the entire map.
 It didn’t help that he was locked behind a door that required me to have an ability that was rather difficult to suss out.
 Knowing what I know now, though, has made it clear that I should have been able to track that ability down much earlier than I did.
 Such is the nature of Astalon, though.
 Its secrets are many, and its hints are willfully obtuse.